cafjs/caf_dcinabox/README.md

 A device typically has two containers running:

-* A privileged, management container that switches/updates apps, provides tokens for single sign-on, or builds images locally.
+* A privileged, manager container that switches/updates apps, provides tokens for single sign-on, or builds images locally.
 Its CA is an instance of the `root-gadget` application.
 See package `extra/caf_gadget_daemon` for details.
 * An application container that could be privileged, or not, depending on the application needs.
 We use different base container images for each case, and the manager container starts them with different security profiles.

 The `device_options` to `cafjs device` are: